 This group is composed of employees classified as higher level administrative/professionals with titles of Development Officer, Manager Risk & Insurance, Networking and Systems Programmer, Pharmacist, Senior Database Administrator, Senior Programmer/Analyst, Senior Networking & Systems Programmer, Senior Systems Technologist, and Systems Network Administrator.
-There were 12 employees in this group, including 3 females.
+There were 12 employees in this group, including 2 females.

 Positions are always advertised internally per the collective bargaining agreement.
 If not filled internally, positions are normally advertised on a national and regional basis.
-There was 1 female hired into this job group.
-There was 1 female promotion from this job group.
-There were no promotions into this job group.
+There was 1 hire into this job group.
 The analysis shows no underrepresentation.